BuenaBaya/di-workshop-01-intro-to-p5/README.md

 ```

 **What does background do?**
+Background defines a the colour of a shape (made with createCanvas this time) with a solid colour mixed from variables defined within the brackets.

 **What happens if you change the order of the letters in background?
 What does
 this tell you about how the computer uses them?**
+Changing the order of the letters within the brackets after background tells me that the three integers are being read as red>green>blue, regardless of what the variables are named as.

 **What happens if you change the number of letters?**
+Changing the amount of letters to a single variable makes the backround render in grayscale.
+Whereas adding one more letter (to make four) reads

 **What happens if you change the letters for different ones?**